TwilioDevEd/ivr-phone-tree-rails/README.md

 ## Installation

-To run this locally on your machine:
+To run this locally on your machine.

-1) Grab latest source
+1. Grab latest source

 <pre>
 git clone git://github.com/TwilioDevEd/ivr-phone-tree-rails.git
 </pre>

-2) Navigate to folder and run
+1. Navigate to folder and run

 <pre>
 bundle install
 </pre>

-3) Make sure the tests succeed
+1. Make sure the tests succeed

 <pre>
 rake test
 </pre>

-4) Run the server
+1. Run the server
 <pre>
 rails server
 </pre>

-7) Check it out at [localhost:3000/](http://localhost:3000/)
+1. Check it out at [localhost:3000/](http://localhost:3000/)

 ## Meta

 * No warranty expressed or implied.
 Software is as is.
 Diggity.
 * [MIT License](http://www.opensource.org/licenses/mit-license.html)